Confirmation, Payment, and Cancellation

 The Museum reserves the right to refuse rentals on the basis of availability, safety, or inappropriateness of the proposed event as it pertains to the Museum's overall mission or standards of quality as determined by Museum representatives.

-All individual clients must be members of the North Carolina Museum of Art in order to host an evening event.
+All individual clients must be members of the North Carolina Museum of Art to host an evening event.
 If the renter is not currently a member, a membership application will be included with the contract.
 The payment will be included in the contract deposit.

 The Museum is available for private rental to Museum members Tuesday through Sunday at the hours described in Event Spaces.